 WESL Students (English Students)

-WESL students can also live on campus or off campus.
+WESL students can also live on or off campus.
 IMPORTANT NOTE FOR WESL UNDERGRADUATES: If you are not married, under the age of 24, and have less than 60 credit hours when you finish WESL, you MUST move on campus when you begin University courses.
-Think about this when you sign a lease!
+Please think about this when you sign a lease!